Manufacturing Processes

 Material removal process

 As the name suggests, the material removal process removes material or surface modifications to achieve the desired feature, shape and size.
 They are a family of shaping operations commonly called machining operations.
-CNC machining is the most common and used extensively to machine metal such as Stainnless steel and Aluminium alloys.
+CNC machining is the most common and used extensively to machine metal such as Stainless steel and Aluminium alloys.

 Near-net or net-shape parts produced by metal casting, forming, and shaping processes frequently necessitate additional machining operations before the product is ready for use.